 Financial institutions experienced in SME financing such as private equity and venture capital funds will help to increase access to finance for this category of enterprises.

-Commercial REITs present a huge opportunity for the Rwandan Market especially financing and supply options for affordable housing, shopping malls, hotels and offices.
+Commercial REITs present a massive opportunity for the Rwandan Market, especially financing and supply options for affordable housing, shopping malls, hotels, and offices.

 Also, our business and financial ecosystem offers access to products and services that are conducive for activities such as Fund Management; Private Equity Investments and Global Trading

 - A preferential corporate income tax rate of fifteen percent (15%) is accorded to a registered investor operating in the following financial services: global business activities, private equity funds, fund management, wealth management; mutual funds, collective investment schemes, captive insurance schemes, venture capital, and asset-backed securities.
 This incentive excludes locally-oriented fund and wealth management, retail banking, and insurance activities.

 - Corporate income tax holiday of up to five (5) years is accorded to Microfinance institutions approved by competent authorities from the time of their approval.